 Māori and Public Housing Renewable Energy Fund

-In August 2020, the Government announced a new fund to trial renewable energy technologies on Māori and public housing.
-This is part of a suite of government initiatives to improve energy affordability and create warm, healthy and energy efficient homes.
+In August 2020, the Government established a new fund to trial renewable energy technologies on Māori and public housing.
+Funding has been allocated and the majority of installations are expected to be complete by the end of 2024.
+This initiative is part of a suite of government initiatives to improve energy affordability and create warm, healthy and energy efficient homes.

-The $28 million Māori and Public Housing Renewable Energy Fund has been established to trial small-scale renewable energy technologies.
+The $28 million Māori and Public Housing Renewable Energy Fund was established to trial small-scale renewable energy technologies.

-Renewable energy solutions could lead to improved health outcomes for people in public and Māori housing.
-We want to support renewable generation that consistently lowers energy bills and encourages greater use of heating, leading to warmer and healthier homes.
-Some projects may also provide a more resilient power supply and enhance energy sovereignty by enabling local communities to generate their own power.
+Renewable energy solutions can lead to improved health outcomes for people in public and Māori housing.
+Through this fund, the government aimed to support renewable generation that consistently lowers energy bills and encourages greater use of heating, leading to warmer and healthier homes.

-The fund will trial new ways of generating energy and integrating it with existing electricity networks, while supporting the Government’s commitment to renewable energy generation and its climate change goals.
+The fund trialled new ways of generating energy and integrating it with existing electricity networks, while supporting the government’s commitment to renewable energy generation and its climate change goals.

 Over time, this initiative will provide valuable insight into the operational, economic, environmental and wellbeing impacts of introducing renewable energy systems.
 This information will help inform future projects on a larger scale.

-MBIE is leading the project and working closely with Kāinga Ora, Te Puni Kōkiri, the Energy Efficiency and Conservation Authority and Ministry of Housing and Urban Development.
+MBIE led the project and worked closely with Kāinga Ora, Te Puni Kōkiri, the Energy Efficiency and Conservation Authority and Ministry of Housing and Urban Development.

 Funding

-The $28 million funding pool will be shared between projects for public housing and Māori housing, with $4 million of funding available for the 2020/21 financial year.
-Approximately half of the funding will go to projects for public housing, and the other half for Māori housing projects.
+The $28 million funding pool was shared between projects for public housing and Māori housing.
+Approximately half of the funding is to support projects for public housing, and the other half for Māori housing projects.

 Renewable energy funding for public housing